arunt1204/ae-atOpt-pact2018/Artifact-Evaluation/Artifact-Evaluation-VM/README.md

 	- For no two systems available: give both <HOST1_NAME> and <HOST2_NAME> value as "localhost".
 	- Lesser cores (CPUs) in a system: run the same command as it is.
 It may have an impact on the obtained speedup shown in the paper.

-* For some cases, while running the kernels the compiler may throw "host not found" or "place exceptions" in both the x10 base and x10 AT-Opt compiler.
-It is a noted bug in the existing compiler.
-Hence, for such cases re-run the script for the individual kernel alone.
+* For some cases, while running the kernels the compiler may throw "host not found" or "place exceptions" in both the Base and AT-Opt compiler.
+It is a known bug with X10 runtime.
+For such cases, re-run the script for the individual kernel alone.

-* We recommend to re-run the script for the individual kernel for other issues as well.
+* In case of any doubts/issues, please report it to the authors.